frontdevops/php-evil/README.md

 # Evil Eval PHP 8
-PHP extension to disable the `eval` language construct in PHP8
+PHP extension to disable the `eval` language construct in PHP 8.1+

 ## Reasons
 I got sick of hackers and others who trying to execute different PHP shells